 A critical aspect in the evaluation of the existing electrical system serving a facility is a field investigation of the current system.
 Meetings and discussions with the campus help gather existing information and any potential problems faced with the system.
 Existing conditions, together with potential problems, are discussed and identified.
 The existing system information is gathered through available record drawings and meetings with the campus facilities staff.

-A critical aspect in evaluating the reliability of a system is to study the failure rates from the utility and failure rates internal to the campus in the past.
+A critical aspect in evaluating the reliability of a system is to study the failure rates from the utility and past internal campus failure rates.
 Discussions with the campus maintenance staff will reveal if there have been any failures in the campuses distribution system.

 Radial Feed System

-A radial feeder system with individual feeders feeding multiple buildings per feeder is simple and cost effective.
-However when there is a fault, when maintenance is to be performed, or when expansion occurs to the circuit, multiple buildings will be shut down with no alternate power source for an indefinite amount of time.
-The radial offer no isolation or redundancy.
+A radial feeder system with individual feeders feeding multiple buildings per feeder is simple and cost-effective.
+However, when there is a fault when maintenance is to being performed, or when expansion occurs to the circuit, multiple buildings will be shut down with no alternate power source for an indefinite amount of time.
+The radial feeder offers no isolation or redundancy.

 Upgrading the existing electrical infrastructure at a campus can:

 - Provide ease of maintenance and isolation of circuits either during a fault or during regular maintenance on the medium voltage distribution system to every building on campus

 - Provide adequate capacity of feeders to accommodate existing loads and planned future loads resulting from the addition of new buildings as well as additions to existing buildings